The 2026 Portfolio 'Proof of Person' Test: How to Verify Your Digital Identity in an AI-Saturated Market

 Layer 1: Temporal Authenticity (The Timeline of You)

 AI can generate a perfect snapshot, but it struggles with constructing a coherent, evolving narrative over time.
 This layer proves you have a history.
+Research from the MIT Media Lab on digital provenance shows that temporal consistency across platforms is the single hardest signal for generative models to fabricate.

 - Actionable Steps:

 - Maintain Dated Content: Ensure your portfolio projects, blog posts, and social updates have clear publication or completion dates.
 A portfolio with only "2025" or no dates is a red flag.
+As we discuss in our guide on portfolio last updated dates costing you job offers, freshness signals carry measurable weight.

 - Show Evolution: Don't just show final products.
 Include early sketches, version history notes (e.g., "V2: Refactored API for scalability based on user feedback"), or "lessons learned" snippets that show a project's journey.